-Should you be in the process of trying to monetize your blog, I can only say that tools such as Semrush make a huge difference to your earning potential from advertising or affiliate marketing.
+Should you be in the process of trying to monetize your blog, I can only say that using a pro tool makes such a huge difference to your earning potential from advertising or affiliate marketing.

 You need a lot of traffic to make money from a blog.
 Understanding and using good SEO is the only way to steadily increase your number of blog visitors.

 And, it works.

 I started my working life as a lithographer and then spent over 30 years in the printing and publishing business.

 Originally from Australia, I moved to Switzerland 20 years ago.
 My days are spent teaching English, writing and wrestling with technology while enjoying my glorious view of the Alps.